indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 Use of a separate four channel relay module and no relay shield.
 Two Linear Actuators operating in unison activated by the roof open and close buttons.
 A LN298N motor controller is used to operate the linear actuators.
 The LN298N PWM option is used to compensate for differences in performance between the linear actuators.
 Uses one of the relays to apply power to the LN298N when movement activated.
 Shows example of Actions using the ones from rolloff.ino.relay.

 ### rolloff.ino.syren.
 This example controls a 12 volt DC motor using a SyRen motor driver.
 This is an Arduino Mega example, no relays are used.
 Fully open and fully closed sensors are used to know when to stop the motor.
 Two extra sensors provide slow start and stop.
 The code uses a SyRen 50A motor driver to vary power to the motor and reverse polarity in order to change direction.
 It uses soft start and soft stop by ramping up and down the speed of the motor to open and close the roof.
 The SyRen powers the motor and can also supply 5 volts to power an Arduino.
 It includes code for using local buttons.
 Code is a subset from a working system with the extended Action edits made.
-It has not received testing in its presnt form.
+It has not received testing in its present form.
 The SyRen documentation indicates that if using a power supply a 12V battery should also be used.
 The image shows a batery powered SyRen installation.
 The Arduino uses a separate power supply.

-### rolloff.ino.standard.prev
-Example code undisturbed by the addition of Actions.
-Used for testing old Arduino to newer driver.
-Retained for a while.

-### rolloff.ino.wifi.prev
+### rolloff.ino.wifi
-This now dated test code for using WiFi to connect to the driver.
-It requires an Arduino model that supports the WIFININA library, the example was for the Uno WiFi Rev2.
+This code for using WiFi to connect to the driver.
+It has been updated to use the Uno R4 WiFi board amd the WiFiS3 library.
 The code is the rolloff.ino.standard modified to use WiFi instead of USB.
 Might be useful if the observatory computer is located on or next to the telescope.
-As coded it works on WiFi networks using WPA2 for security.
-If using an open or WEP secured network changes as outlined in the Arduino WIFININA documentation will be needed.
+As coded it works on WiFi networks using WPA for security.
+If using an open or WEP secured network changes as outlined in the Arduino library documentation will be needed.
 It uses a permanently defined internet address and port that matches the definition in the rolloffino driver.
-The changes are identified by the conditional #USE_WIFI.
-If it was wanted to use WiFi with one of the other examples similar edits could be made.
-It is example code without user feedback.

 ### rolloff.ino.stub.
 A sketch that could be used for initial testing of communication between the driver and an Arduino.
-When loaded it operates without any switch or relay connections.
+When loaded it operates as a simulator without any switch or relay connections.
 It simply accepts initial connect, and open/close commands from the driver.
 After a delay it returns fully open or fully closed status to the driver.

 # Arduino Code Overview